 Kids with diabetes who don't control their blood sugar levels may also have problems with growth and development.
 They might even have a delay in when puberty starts.
 Puberty is when the body changes as kids start growing into adults.

 Controlling diabetes means keeping blood sugar levels as close to normal as possible.
-It's a three-way balancing act: Your child's diabetes medicines (such as insulin), food, and activity level all need to be balanced to keep blood sugar levels under control.
-If any one of these is off, blood sugar levels will be, too.
+Your child's diabetes medicines (such as insulin), food, and activity level must be in balance to keep blood sugar levels under control.
+If any one of these is off, blood sugar levels will be too.

-In general, poorly controlled blood sugar levels can be due to any of the following:
+Poorly controlled blood sugar levels can be due to: